rhel-labs/instruqt/openscap/02-step2/assignment.md

         Description: Ensures PCI-DSS v3.2.1 security configuration settings are applied.
 </pre>

+> [!NOTE]
->__NOTE:__ The datastream file makes references to remote OVAL content that is regularly updated.
+> The datastream file makes references to remote OVAL content that is regularly updated.
 During scanning, OpenSCAP attempts to download the resources locally if *--fetch-remote-resources* option is provided.